microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 The prebuild uses the _original repo_ but we want you to maintain a personal copy so you can make changes.
 This also gives you a sandbox you can revisit at home, to modify or complete at your own pace.
 We'll do this in two steps.

+!!! tip "TIP: You will be running these commands inside GitHub Codespaces - in the active VS Code Terminal there."

 1. Run this command in terminal.
 Complete workflow. _You just logged in with GitHub CLI_.

     ```bash title="" linenums="0"